WebDevJasonCameron/LearningWebDev_ANGULAR/ReadMe.md

 # Learning Web Dev : ANGULAR

+## 2022 11 01 | Real Work

+Completed the assignment 05.
+There was a lot here that I needed to review from past ex.
+In the end, this assignment helped me remember how Ang likes to compartmentalize everything.
+It also showed me how to send data from one component to another.
+This will be very useful to ref.

 ## 2022 10 31 | Halloween

 To recap what I did yesterday...
 I tried to follow the instructions.
 I think I missed something cause it did not work as planned.
 It's been some time so I'm not sure how these peaces are working together.